 On December 10, 2016, the Illinois State Bar Association Assembly "voted overwhelmingly to oppose adoption of the rule in Illinois."
 On September 15, 2017, the North Dakota Joint Committee on Attorney Standards voted not to recommend adoption of ABA Model Rule 8.4(g), expressing concerns that it was "overbroad, vague, and imposes viewpoint discrimination" and that it might "have a chilling effect on free discourse by lawyers with respect to controversial topics or unpopular views."
 On October 30, 2017, the Louisiana Rules of Professional Conduct Committee, which had spent a year studying a proposal to adopt a version of Model Rule 8.4(g), voted "not to recommend the proposed amendment to Rule 8.4 to either the House of Delegates or to the Supreme Court."
+In June 2019, however, the South Dakota Bar Association voted to send to the South Dakota Supreme Court a proposal to adopt a highly modified version of ABA Model Rule 8.4(g).

 VI.
-Proposed Rule 8.4(f) would make it professional misconduct for attorneys to engage in hiring practices that favor persons because they are women, belong to racial, ethnic, or sexual minorities, or represent a particular socioeconomic status.
+Proposed Rule 32:8.4(g) could make it professional misconduct for attorneys to engage in hiring practices that favor persons because they are women, belong to racial, ethnic, or sexual minorities, or represent a particular socioeconomic status.

-A highly regarded professional ethics expert, Thomas Spahn, has explained that "ABA Model Rule 8.4(g)'s flat prohibition covers any discrimination on the basis of race, sex, or any of the other listed attributes" and "extends to any lawyer conduct 'related to the practice of law,' including 'operating or managing a law firm or law practice.""
-In written materials for a CLE presentation, Mr. Spahn concluded that ABA Model Rule 8.4(g) "thus prohibits such discrimination as women-only bar groups or networking events, minority-only recruitment days or mentoring sessions, etc."
+A highly regarded professional ethics expert, Thomas Spahn, has explained that "ABA Model Rule 8.4(g)'s flat prohibition covers any discrimination on the basis of race, sex, or any of the other listed attributes" and "extends to any lawyer conduct 'related to the practice of law,'